apache/mxnet/cd/README.md

 Examples:

-Both the [statically linked libmxnet](mxnet_lib/static/Jenkins_pipeline.groovy) and [dynamically linked libmxnet](mxnet_lib/dynamic/Jenkins_pipeline.groovy) pipelines have long running compilation and testing stages that **do not** require specialized/expensive hardware (e.g. GPUs).
+The [libmxnet](mxnet_lib/Jenkins_pipeline.groovy) pipeline has long running compilation and testing stages that **do not** require specialized/expensive hardware (e.g. GPUs).
 Therefore, as much as possible, it is important to run each stage in on its own node, and design the pipeline to spend the least amount of time possible on expensive hardware.
 E.g. for GPU builds, only run GPU tests on GPU instances, all other stages can be executed on CPU nodes.